 Even though they can get along just fine without us, bird feeders can be good for wild birds.
 You may choose to place a feeder or two in your yard to help them out a little.

 Bird feeders can supplement the natural diets of wild birds, give them an extra calorie boost when it comes time to migrate and provide the edge needed to survive a nasty winter.
 Different birds have different preferences, and you may offer an array of foods or just those that will attract the birds you really want to see.

 Wild birds who routinely visit feeders will still find much of their nutrition from foraging and hunting, just as they would have in the absence of the feeder.
 This means they can help keeps local pest insect numbers down in the summer, which makes them welcome visitors to your garden or yard.

 It also means there is no need to worry that by putting up a bird feeder you are creating a sense of dependence which could result in disaster for the birds should you decide your feeding days are done.
 As we've seen, even in the winter, wild birds have ways of finding food and making it through the cold, dark months

-The types of birds you’re going to attract to you feeder will be interested in seeds, nuts, corn, millet, fruit and the like.
+The types of birds you’re going to attract to your feeder will be interested in seeds, nuts, corn, millet, fruit and the like.
 Some backyard birders will put out numerous feeders with different types of feed in each, but a good way to start out is with one feeder and a good-quality seed mix.
-This should include small seeds, larger seeds like sunflower seeds, and bits of corn, nuts and dried fruit.
+This should include small seeds, larger seeds like sunflower seeds, and bits of corn, nuts, and dried fruit.

 Birds can eat the same seed in winter as they do in summer.
 However, I like to include more black-oil sunflower seeds for its higher energy content.
-This is also good time to include suet in your feeding plan.
+This is also a good time to include suet in your feeding plan.